SO WHAT IS SCREEN HEALTH?

 - OTHER CONCERNS: Sitting and staring is changing more than just our minds, our bodies are being affected as well.
 A whole new system of symptoms and syndromes are being identified and diagnosed with links to screen usage

-iWise Living exists to promote the healthy use of electronic screens and the internet through education, consultation, counseling and technical assistance to parents, youth and others utilizing sound research, quality materials, professional experts and common sense.
+iWise Living exists to promote the healthy use of electronic screens and the internet through education, consultation, counseling, and technical assistance to parents, youth, and others utilizing sound research, quality materials, professional expertise and common sense solutions.

-iWise Living Founder: Cheryl L. Mahoney, M.Ed., LSW, OCPS, CHES
+iWise Living Founder: Cheryl L. Mahoney, M.Ed., LSW, OCPS, CHES, CEAP

-She has completed the Zur Institute Professional Certification series: “Psychology of the Internet” and Dr. Kimberly Young’s “Restore-Recovery” training for treating internet addiction.
+Cheryl has completed the Zur Institute Professional Certification series: “Psychology of the Internet”, Dr. Kimberly Young’s “Restore-Recovery” training for treating internet addiction, Intenta’s Certification for the treatment of video game addiction, and the International Digital Wellness Institute Certification.

 Web-enabled electronic screens are infused into 21st Century living.
 We require their use at the worksite and in the classroom.
 It’s important that we prepare potential users with knowledge, skills and guidelines to help them make wise choices.
 Would you hand a child the keys to your car before they are of age and have been properly prepared for the responsibility?